-We recognise that children who are abused, or witness violence, may find it difficult to develop a sense of self-worth.
+We recognise that children who are abused, witness and/or experience the impact of abuse or violence, may find it difficult to develop a sense of self-worth.
 They may experience helplessness, humiliation and some sense of blame.
 The school may be the only stable, predictable and safe element in the lives of children at risk.